Beyond Redundancy: Toward Agile Resilience in Optical Networks to Overcome Unpredictable Disasters: Agile resilience requirements and challenges

-As an emergency measure, Operator A temporarily leases optical transmission equipment and data center resources in Suburb Y, where the disaster impact is less severe, and tries to migrate critical services.
-While backup power is available, Operator A establishes a high-capacity optical wavelength path between Suburb X and Suburb Y by connecting its own optical transmission equipment to Operator B's.
-Using the newly established wavelength paths, Operator A migrates the necessary computing resources, including databases, from Suburb X to Suburb Y, enabling continued service from data centers in Suburb Y. Because large-scale disasters simultaneously reduce available infrastructure capacity and increase communication demand for response and recovery operations, the rapidly provisioning of new high-capacity optical wavelength paths is preferred to relying solely on existing IP routing links.
-By rapidly establishing new optical wavelength paths over leased facilities and migrating computing resources, Operator A can enhance service continuity under catastrophic conditions, thereby improving its resilience.
+As an emergency measure, \revB{ Operators A and B temporarily borrow data center Z resources in an area suffering relatively minor disaster impact, and cooperatively establish optical paths to the data center and attempt to migrate critical services from the affected areas while backup power is available.
+First, Operators A and B cooperatively establish a physical route between data center Z and the urban area by connecting their dark fibers.
+Next, they deploy spare optical transmission equipment (such as optical amplifiers and reconfigurable optical add \& drop multiplexers (ROADMs)) --- secured from their own central offices or maintenance depots, or rapidly provided from their procurement vendors --- to the communication buildings along the fiber route to construct a temporary line system.
+Using this newly built line system, Operators A establishes optical paths between data center Z and area X. While backup power remains available, Operator A migrates essential computing resources, including databases, from area X to data center Z, ensuring service continuity from data center Z. Similarly, Operator A establishes additional optical paths between data center Z and area Y to migrate and maintain Operator B's service as well. } Because large-scale disasters simultaneously reduce available infrastructure capacity and increase communication demand for response and recovery operations, the rapid provisioning of high-capacity optical paths \revB{ on newly built temporary infrastructure } is preferred to relying solely on existing IP routing links.
+By rapidly establishing new optical paths over \revB{ the ad-hoc infrastructure by leveraging spare assets } and migrating computing resources, Operator A and B can enhance service continuity under catastrophic conditions, thereby improving their resilience.